zeexav/TZP3/README.md

 <img src="img/rec-systems.png">
 </p>

-1. Content-Based
+i.
+Content-Based
 The Content-Based Recommender relies on the similarity of the items being recommended.
 The basic idea is that if you like an item, then you will also like a “similar” item.
 It generally works well when it's easy to determine the context/properties of each item.
 A content based recommender works with data that the user provides, either explicitly movie ratings for the MovieLens dataset.
 Based on that data, a user profile is generated, which is then used to make suggestions to the user.
 As the user provides more inputs or takes actions on the recommendations, the engine becomes more and more accurate.

-2. Collaborative Filtering
+ii.
+Collaborative Filtering
 The Collaborative Filtering Recommender is entirely based on the past behavior and not on the context.
 More specifically, it is based on the similarity in preferences, tastes and choices of two users.
 It analyses how similar the tastes of one user is to another and makes recommendations on the basis of that.
 For instance, if user A likes movies 1, 2, 3 and user B likes movies 2,3,4, then they have similar interests and A should like movie 4 and B should like movie 1.
 This makes it one of the most commonly used algorithm as it is not dependent on any additional information.
 In general, collaborative filtering is the workhorse of recommender engines.
 The algorithm has a very interesting property of being able to do feature learning on its own, which means that it can start to learn for itself what features to use.
 It can be divided into Memory-Based Collaborative Filtering and Model-Based Collaborative filtering.
 In this post, I'll only focus on the Memory-Based Collaborative Filtering technique.